Stocks Climb Higher Ahead of Corporate Earnings

 Much depends on how the Street reacts to big bank earnings before the bell tomorrow, with the Financial Select SPDR (XLF) nudging up against critical overhead resistance.
 Disappointing would see the XLF drop back to its post-December support level near $23, which would be a near 10% decline from here.

-In addition to WFC, Citigroup Inc (NYSE:C) and JPMorgan Chase & Co.
-(NYSE:JPM) are on the docket.
+In addition to WFC, Citigroup Inc (NYSE:C).
+JPMorgan Chase & Co.
+(NYSE:JPM) reported a beat on a record quarter.
 Keep an eye on loan growth metrics, trading revenues (after some lowering of expectations by management in this area recently), and net interest margins.

-Today’s Trading Landscape:
+Today’s Trading Landscape

 To see a list of the companies reporting earnings today, click here.